orenyalphy256-glitch/op-alpha-systems-automation/docs/CONTRIBUTING.md

 # 🤝 Contributing to Autom8

+> [!IMPORTANT]
+> **Proprietary Project Notice**
+> Autom8 is a proprietary software project.
+All rights are reserved by Alphonce Liguori Oreny.
+By contributing to this project, you agree that your contributions will be licensed under the same proprietary terms.

 Thank you for your interest in contributing to Autom8!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct